fireydude/music-artist-analyser/README.md

  A console application was produced which uses two APIs to first build a list of tracks for a given artist, then retrieve the lyrics for each track.
 A calculation is then used to get the average number of words per song for the artist.

  ## Development Environment
  VS Code was used to debug the project.
 Please install dotnet core 3.1 and the C# extension if  you wish to load the project from VS Code.
 A solution file has been included so Visual Studio 2019 could also be used to debug the project.
+XUnit requires the `.NET Core Test Explorer` extension for debugging VS Code, Visual Studio 2019 has an XUnit extension.

 ### External Dependencies
 The following APIs were used to return data about the Music and Lyrics